Freescale/Documentation/user-guide/source/nsteps.rst

 7. Place your SD Card in the correct board's slot and boot!

-Found Errors?
+Found errors?
 Subscribe and report it to `meta-freescale list`_

 .. links
 .. _required host packages: https://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html#packages